lsaavedr/python-can-monitor/README.md

     FRAME:ID=X:LEN=Y:ZZ:ZZ:ZZ:ZZ:ZZ:ZZ:ZZ:ZZ

 where `X` is the CAN frame ID (decimal), `Y` is the number of bytes in the frame, and `ZZ:ZZ...` are the actual bytes (in hex).

+### Serial Binary

+You can use any serial device in binary mode capable or reading a CAN bus.
+It expect data in binary format:

+    [frame_id(uint32)][len_data(1byte)][data(8bytes)]

+where frame_id is a big-endian uinsignet int of 4 bytes.

+### Can Interface

+You can use a CAN Bus interface, like one describe here: [Connect Raspberry Pi CAN Bus](https://www.hackster.io/youness/how-to-connect-raspberry-pi-to-can-bus-b60235).

 ## Offline